stezd/res_room_strukdat/README.md

 - **Interactive CLI**:
     - Menu-driven system for an intuitive user experience.

-## Example Workflow

-1. Add rooms to the system.
-2. Add a reservation by selecting a room, providing user details, and entering the time slot.
-3. Save data to JSON files:
-    - Rooms are saved to `rooms.json`.
-    - Reservations are saved to `reservations.json`.
-4. Reload the data on subsequent application runs, preserving changes.

 ## Compilation and Requirements
 ### Prerequisites
 1. **C++ Compiler**